OsaAjani/gmail/README.rst

 Couldn't find a reasonable py3 gmail package, and I hate using Google's APIs when I don't have to, so here we are.
+This only reads emails currently.
+I have no need to send emails but if there's a decent PR, I'll take it.

 **Criteria Parameters**